jplflyer/BeatPatterns/README.md

 If you want to put the CLI tools into /usr/local/bin and /usr/local/etc, then sudo make install.
 The CLI itself is not required to build the GUI, but you have to build the library.

 To build the GUI, I do it from Qt Creator.
-Run Qt Creator and open the SongEditor project.
+Run Qt Creator and open the BeatPatterns project.
 Then build like you would normally.
 I'm sorry -- I'm not going to provide a tutorial on Qt.

 # Contributing
 In the library directory, there are some important includes with their corresponding .cpp files.